 Here is a high level diagram showing how users with different Gateway types connect to the DTS.

-There are currently six types of Gateway connection:
+There are currently two types of Gateway connection:

 1) Remote User Gateway (RUG) – This is a remote server on which you will be allocated a dedicated Host directory (with a number of default sub-directories), through which you will send and receive flows via the DTS.